Kinto/kinto/docs/api/buckets.rst

 .. http:put:: /buckets/(bucket_id)

-    :synopsis: Creates or replaces a bucket with a specific id.
+    :synopsis: Creates or replaces a bucket with a specific ID.

     **Requires authentication**

-    If the bucket exists and you don't have the ``write`` permission on it, you will get a ``403 Forbidden`` http response.
+    If the bucket exists but you don't have the ``write`` permission, you will get a ``403 Forbidden`` http response.

     **Example request**